 Substitution

-Our substitution feature allows you to answer the question "What would be the value of this expression if we substituted a different value for A?," without ever changing the original value of A.
+Our substitution feature allows you to answer the question "What would this expression, such as \(3+A\), represent if we substituted a different value for \(A\)?" without ever changing the original value of \(A\).

 Substitution within a Function

 Image of graphing calculator Graphs of two parabolas.
-The first is modeled when b=1 and the second is modeled when b = -1.
+The first is modeled when b=1 and the second is modeled with b = -1.

 Substitution within the Same Expression Line